Chihyulai/geojson-share-maps/README.md

 geojson-share-maps
 ===========

+Forked from @bmcbride [https://github.com/bmcbride/geojson-share-maps](https://github.com/bmcbride/geojson-share-maps) for use with IIIF-GeoJSON-maps plugin for the Mirador image viewer.

 A responsive web mapping utility for viewing and sharing [GeoJSON](http://geojson.org/) files.
 Designed to be an incredibly simple and lightweight tool for quickly standing up a basic mapping application without having to write any code.
 Maps can be shared, embedded, and added to your mobile homescreen.
 Use [geojson.io](http://geojson.io/) or any other modern mapping tool to generate your GeoJSON, place it on a web server, push it to [GitHub](https://github.com/), or save it as a [Gist](https://gist.github.com/) and quickly wrap it up as a responsive web app.

 ### Features: